Here's your estimated monthly price:

 How much does life insurance cost?

-It's probably less expensive that you think!
+It's probably less expensive than you think!
 One of the biggest advantages of term insurance is its affordability.
-The cost for coverage is different for everyone but you may be able to get term life insurance for as little as $7 a month.
+The cost for coverage is different for everyone and some may be able to get term life insurance for as little as $8.24 a month.
 How much your life insurance costs will depend on how much coverage you want, how long you need it for, and things like your age and health history.

-According to a 2020 study conducted by LIMRA, more than half the population believe term life insurance is three times more expensive than it is.
+According to a 2022 study conducted by LIMRA, more than half the population believes term life insurance is three times more expensive than it is.
 When respondents were asked to estimate the cost of a $250,000 term life policy for a healthy 30-year-old, more than half said $500 per year or more.
-In reality the average cost is closer to $160, which is cheaper than the average cost for an annual gym membership.
+In reality, the average cost is closer to $160, which is cheaper than the average cost for an annual gym membership.
 According to a report by Money Under 30, that is around the same amount you might spend on one commercially prepared meal in a restaurant.

 Our competitive rates offer some of the most affordable life insurance policies available: